Healthy Louisiana Substance Use Disorder 1115 Demonstration Waiver

 1115 Approval and Special Terms and Conditions (STCs)

 CMS approval of the demonstration waiver is conditioned on compliance with set Special Terms and Conditions (STCs).
 These STCs include an Implementation Protocol, SUD Monitoring Protocol, Mid-Point Assessment, and Evaluation Design and Reports.
 The Louisiana 1115 Approval letter contains the full list of STCs and the approved Implementation Protocol.
+In addition, CMS approved the SUD HIT Plan; which is the 1115 SUD Waiver Demonstration Milestone 5.0: Implementation of Strategies to Increase Utilization and Improve Functionality of PDMP.

 The Louisiana Department of Health worked with Tulane University’s Department of Health Policy and Management to develop an evaluation design, to be used as a roadmap for conducting an evaluation of the 1115 waiver.
 On July 16, 2019, Louisiana received approval of the 1115 SUD Demonstration Waiver Evaluation Design.